- Date of birth: February 28, 1990, Northampton

 David Willey, Yorkshire’s T20 captain, is one of English Cricket’s most explosive all-rounders.

-A product of the Northamptonshire system, Willey, son of Peter – also an international all-rounder in his playing days, has proved more than once that he is a player who loves the big stage.
+A product of the Northamptonshire system, Willey, son of Peter – also an international all-rounder in his playing days, has turned heads at home and abroad, highlighted by being signed by Royal Challengers Bangalore ahead of the 2022 Indian Premier League.

 Having played age-group cricket for Northants, he struck a first-innings 60 on first-class debut in a County Championship clash with Leicestershire at Grace Road in April 2009.
 His one-day and T20 debuts followed shortly afterwards.

-A left-arm swing bowler who takes the new ball, he also bats high up the order and can smack it miles.
+A left-arm swing bowler who takes the new white ball ball, he also bats high up the order and can smack it miles.

 Willey led Northants to their maiden T20 title with a stunning all-round display in the final win over Surrey at Edgbaston in mid-August 2013.